chongyi-zheng/SMPLpp/README.md

 - [ ] Hyperparameters restore from `npz` files instead of `json` files. (`json` neither saves storage nor performances efficiently when being imported.)

-- [ ] A OpenGL GUI to render and manipulate the mesh.
+- [ ] A OpenGL GUI to render and manipulate the 3D mesh.

 - [ ] Fit the 3D mesh to a 2D image - SMPLify.

+- [ ] Export SMPL++ into static or dynamic library.

 - [ ] A trainable SMPL.